anudeepchikkam/Project-on-Marketplace/README.md

 # Contadel Readme file

-This file will explain the structure and method to run the any version of the code in this repository
+This file will explain the structure and method to run any version of the code in this repository

 ## Getting Started